trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 a steelhead, a tin soldier
 {: .ts19 }

-plundering the waist coat threwn on the heap of rubbish,
+plundering the waist coat thrown on the heap of rubbish,

 taming
-kangoroos with a
+kangaroos with a
 sweet Southern Italian accent.

 The dialectic behaviorism of *the dyslectic disc*,